About Asbestos Exposure at Munson Medical Center — Traverse City, Michigan: What Workers and Tradesmen Need to Know

 Every foot of steam and condensate piping in a facility of this size was likely covered in insulation that, during this era, almost universally contained asbestos.
 Main steam lines running through mechanical rooms, pipe chases, and ceiling plenums were allegedly wrapped in products such as:

-• Johns-Manville Thermobestos pipe covering
+• Thermobestos** pipe covering

-• Owens-Corning Kaylo sectional pipe insulation
+• calcium silicate pipe insulation** sectional pipe insulation

-• Unibestos pipe insulation products
+• high-temperature pipe insulation pipe insulation products

 These materials generated asbestos dust during both initial installation and every subsequent repair or maintenance cycle.
 The same categories of asbestos-containing insulation products are documented throughout Michigan’s major industrial and institutional facilities during this era — from the boiler rooms of the Ford River Rouge Complex in Dearborn to the mechanical plants servicing Chrysler Jefferson Assembly in Detroit and Buick City in Flint — establishing a well-documented regional pattern of exposure for Michigan tradesmen who rotated through multiple job sites over their careers.